LukasSand/JavaScript_deep_learning_workshop/README.md

 # JavaScript_deep_learning_workshop
-Work shop on Deep Learning with JavaScript
+Work shop on Deep Learning with JavaScript by Matthew Mihok